 The Pros and Cons of Gas Grills

-When it's time to whip up a meal, there are few methods of cooking as fun as starting up the grill.
-With a gas grill, you can spend time outdoors with your family and join in all of the good weather fun while still producing a home-cooked meal.
+When it's time to whip up a meal, a few cooking methods are as fun as starting up the grill.
+With a gas grill, you can spend time outdoors with your family and enjoy the excellent weather while producing a home-cooked meal.
 You don't need culinary training or have gone to cooking school to do it, either.
-When you grill with gas it's just you, your skills, and the flames working in unison.
+When you grill with gas, it's just you, your skills, and the flames working in unison.

-You have heard some cooks say they tell by placing their hand over the grill, not touching it of course, and if they can keep it there for only so many seconds, it's ready to go.
-I'm not sure how accurate that can me since my hand may be more thick-skinned than yours or you may have a higher pain threshold.
+You have heard some cooks say they tell by placing their hand over the grill, not touching it, of course, and if they can keep it there for only so many seconds, it's ready to go.
+I'm unsure how accurate that can be since my hand may be more thick-skinned than yours, or you may have a higher pain threshold.
 I much prefer to use a handy little surface thermometer to tell me exactly how hot the grill grate is.

 Easy to Light

-Unless your starter button is broken or you are out of propane, gas grills are much easier to get started than charcoal grills.
-Turn on the gas, push a button, adjust the dial and you are ready to go.
+Unless your starter button is broken or you are out of propane, gas grills are much easier to start than charcoal grills.
+Turn on the gas, push a button, adjust the dial and you are ready.

 Some Temperature Control

-Different foods require different temperatures, and fortunately a gas grill can offer that variety in the flame.
-Any cooking school will tell you that too high of heat will char the outside of food and leave the inner portions raw.
+Different foods require different temperatures; fortunately, a gas grill can offer that variety in the flame.
+However, any cooking school will tell you that too high of heat will char the outside of food and leave the inner portions raw.

-On the other hand, too low of a temperature will cause your meal to take forever to cook, and it may also dry out the meat.
-Gas grills offer the ability to turn the flames up or down depending on the meal.
-Most of them have easy-to-turn dials that have a series of numbers on them.
-It's easy to set all of the dials to the same level, ensuring even heat at a temperature you control.
+On the other hand, a low temperature will cause your meal to take forever to cook, and it may also dry out the meat.
+Gas grills can turn the flames up or down depending on the meal.
+Most of them have easy-to-turn dials with a series of numbers.
+It's easy to set all the dials to the same level, ensuring even heat at a temperature you control.

 Grills with Extras

-Grilling with gas isn't just a one trick pony, however.
-Many gas grills have a burner as well as the grill grates, allowing you to boil water or cook up some beans while the steaks are on the fire.
+Grilling with gas isn't just a one-trick pony, however.
+Many gas grills have a burner and grill grates, allowing you to boil water or cook up some beans while the steaks are on fire.
 With this greater versatility in culinary options, you can create an entire meal in the great outdoors instead of running inside to check on the stove.

 Clean Up

 Clean up can also be easy.
-I suggest you clean your grill grates right after using them so next time you go to grill you have clean surfaces.
+I suggest you clean your grill grates right after using them so you have clean surfaces next time you go to the grill.
 When you are done grilling, close the lid, turn up the heat and give it a couple of minutes to get really hot.
 Then use your wire brush to give the grates a good cleaning.
-If the grill is particularly dirty, I might put a layer of aluminum foil on top of the grates so they get really hot and burn off some of the residue.
+If the grill is filthy, I might put a layer of aluminum foil on top of the grates so they get hot and burn off some of the residue.
 It also makes brushing a lot easier.

-And don't forget to clean under the grill every once in a while or you may be surprised by a flash fire if your grease tin catches fire.
-There is an area under the grates that catches the "stuff" you use your grill brush to clean.
-Make sure every once in a while you get in there and give them a good cleaning.
-Remember, a clean grill will burn hotter and heat is your friend when grilling.
+And don't forget to clean under the grill occasionally, or you may be surprised by a flash fire if your grease tin catches fire.
+An area under the grates catches the "stuff" you use your grill brush to clean.
+So make sure you get in there every once in a while and give them a good cleaning.
+Remember, a clean grill will burn hotter, and heat is your friend when grilling.

 Cons to Grilling with Gas

-The biggest disadvantage to grilling with gas in my opinion is the amount of heat they produce.
+The most significant disadvantage to grilling with gas is the amount of heat they produce.
 A lot of factors go into how much heat a grill will produce:

 - BTU rating